-Legal information about Nova Scotia's Domestic Violence laws and resources
+Legal information about Family Violence laws and resources

 Abuse is never the survivor's fault.

-This page talks about domestic violence in an intimate relationship, when one partner abuses the other.
-On this page partner means husband, wife, spouse, common-law partner, boyfriend or girlfriend, and victim or survivor means someone who has experienced domestic violence.
+This page talks about family violence in an intimate relationship, when one partner abuses the other.
+On this page partner means husband, wife, spouse, common-law partner, boyfriend or girlfriend, and victim or survivor means someone who has experienced family violence.

-There are resources to help survivors of domestic violence and abusers who want to get help.
+There are resources to help survivors of family violence and abusers who want to get help.
 They are listed under Resources below.
+If you are an abuser there is supportive counselling and programs to help you learn more about what triggers these behaviours and how you can stop being abusive.

 This page gives general legal information.
 It does not provide legal advice.
 Go here for ways to get legal advice, and see the Resources section below.